Are You Ready for Strong Customer Authentication?

 Strong Customer Authentication aims to reduce fraud and enhance the security of online payments.
 It’s a set of technical standards, outlined by the European Banking Authority, which define the security measures payment services must comply with.

-In this article, we’ll look at some of the key areas for compliance set out in the Regulatory Technical Standards (RTS) and explain how you can implement them in your organisation.
+In this article, we’ll look at some of the key areas for compliance set out in the Regulatory Technical Standards (RTS) and look at what it means for the NetBanking architecture.

 Regulatory Technical Standards

-Electronic payments should be secure and payment service providers should employ technology to guarantee the authentication of the user and minimise the risk of fraud.
+Electronic payments should be secure and payment service providers should employ technology to guarantee the authentication of the user and minimize the risk of fraud.